 What We Store on our Servers

-We only store what cannot be easily stored in Gmail itself: the notes and checklists you add to emails; ranking your emails (when you drag them up & down) - but we only use the email's numeric ID (not any personal details); and your preferences.
+We only store what cannot be easily stored in Gmail itself: the notes and sub-tasks you add to emails; ranking your emails (when you drag them up & down) - but we only use the email's numeric ID (not any personal details).
+We also store your ActiveInbox Preferences on our server.

 Everything else - tasks, projects, due dates, etc. - are stored using Gmail labels, and never touch our servers.